 Many horses develop hoof cracks at some point in their lives.
 Most are innocuous and resolve themselves with good nutrition and consistent farrier care.
-But there are many types of hoof cracks and sometimes you'll need to take extra steps to make sure the crack 'heals' and no new cracks develop.
+But there are many types of hoof cracks, and sometimes you'll need to take extra steps to make sure the crack 'heals' and no new cracks develop.
 These are serious, and they need to be treated.

-Other Names for Hoof Cracks and Chips:
+Other Names for Hoof Cracks and Chips

 There are many reasons why hoof cracks form.
 Nutritional deficiencies can cause fine cracks on all four hooves.
-The hoof walls may be thin or weak, slow growing, show ridged horizontal rings, and the free edge of the may hoof chip easily.
+The hoof walls may be thin or weak, slow growing, show ridged horizontal rings, and the free edge of the hoof may chip easily.

-In very wet or dry conditions hooves can weaken, especially if the horse is exposed to extremes such as wet, then frozen ground, or wet then very hard, dry surfaces.
+In very wet or dry conditions hooves can weaken, especially if the horse is exposed to extremes such as wet-then-frozen ground, or wet-then-very-hard, dry surfaces.
 Some moisture is good for hooves, but continually standing in muddy, wet conditions or soggy bedding and wet manure can make the hoof material expand and weaken.

 Hard surfaces can be a problem for horses ridden barefoot over rocky or paved surfaces.
 Hooves can chip and wear if horses have to travel over these surfaces frequently.
-Some hoof protection, either a shoe or boot can help prevent these types of cracks.
+Some hoof protection, either a shoe or boot, can help prevent these types of cracks.